Menu

 4.72 from 7 votes

-A creamy, dreamy, gourmet side dish of buttery wilted spinach in a homemade velvety butter sauce.
+Creamed Spinach is a creamy, gourmet side dish prepared with buttery wilted spinach in a homemade velvety butter sauce.

 Prep Time5 minutes